Skip to main content

 Winterville is its own small city just east of Athens, often treated as an “Athens-adjacent” sweet spot.

-• Vibe: Classic small-town charm-historic downtown core, quiet streets, and community events.
+• Vibe: Classic small-town charm-historic downtown core, lower traffic density and residential street layout, and community events.

 • Access: Short drive into Athens for UGA, jobs, and big-city amenities.